What is the best Ragdoll cat food?

 - Adored Beast Gut Soothe has prebiotics and probiotics + inflammatory herbs

-This video features Julie Lee of Adored Beast explaining the differences in their 3 products.
+This video features Julie Lee of Adored Beast explaining the differences between their 3 products.

-Canned Cat Food I Feed My Ragdoll Cats
+Canned Cat Food I Fed My Ragdoll Cats

 - Farmina N&D Prime Boar & Apple Wet Cat Food 2.8oz